Agoric/documentation/main/guides/getting-started/start-a-project.md

 agoric start --verbose --reset # `agoric start --reset` to start over
 ```

-Learn more about the [available dapp templates](../dapps/dapp-templates.md).
+Learn more about the [available Dapp templates](../dapps/dapp-templates.md).

 ::: tip Mac Dev Tools
 On a Mac, you must first install